 ‘Site-responsive’ encapsulates our research of how embodied experience shifts with the spaces our bodies and imaginations encounter.
 Through this research, we develop our own language of understanding (of trees, land, skies, etc.) along with choreographic tools for creating performative responses to site.

-Throughout the workshop we will examine our responses to, and effects of, different environments on our somatic material by centering joy and creative process.
+Throughout the intensive, we will examine our responses to, and effects of, different environments on our somatic material by centering joy and creative process.
 We will tap into all our senses to actively listen and explore the environment.
 We will begin each day with an acknowledgement of gratitude, a guided sitting or moving meditation, and a rhythmic warm up to get the blood flowing.
 We will dance inside and outside, and be in collaboration with each other, the land, water, trees, and air.
 We will create small dances, natural installations, and choreograph memory and lineage.
 Through the week, participants will create installations and collaborative dances to share at a community performance.

 Open to all backgrounds & levels of experience.